Benjamin Davenny

-A recent trend in healthcare spaces is emerging where exam room walls are stopping at or just above the ceiling.
-There are a number of reasons for doing this, including:
+A recent trend in healthcare construction is emerging, where exam room walls stop at (or just above) the ceiling.
+There are several reasons architects, contractors and building owner/clients are doing this, including:

 • Cost